svitalis123/leaderboard/README.md

 # LEADERBOARD

-> Leaderboard incorparates use of api to `get` the score and `post` the store of a player online
+> Leaderboard incorparates use of api to `get` the score and `post` the score of a player online

 ## Built With